Page by Page Guide

 There is a link to the Search Directories page beneath the basic search box, at the top of every page.
 'Search Directories' provides a list of Genres, Library of Congress Subjects, People and Publishers referenced across the project and performs a search across the site for them.
 The list is not exhaustive but represents the terms that have been included in the metadata, so is the best way to navigate the documents if you are interested in specific areas.

 At the top of the search results page, you can select to filter results by 'Documents', 'Image Gallery' or 'Secondary Resources', or refine via 'Document type' or 'Theme'.

 When selecting a document from the search results list, you will be taken to the 'Document Details' page, where further details of the result will be displayed.

 Full text results will be displayed with a list of the relevant sections from the original image with additional details of the image number and number of hits where relevant.
-Thumbnails that contain hits will be displayed with a red border in the slideshow at the top of the page and snippets will also appear at the bottom of the page.
+Snippets of images which contain hits will be shown at the bottom of the page.
 Results may also appear in the 'Visual Highlights Search Results' tab.

 These results can be reordered by pages, relevance or number of hits.
 Click on a snippet to view the result in this page.

 To view the full document metadata click on the 'Show details' button at the top of the page.
 If there is a hit from the document-level metadata, then this will be highlighted.

 TIP: If the document is returned in the search results with no full text hits, the metadata will be opened automatically.

 View the relevant image from the full text search results by selecting the link above the original image snippet (see above).
 You can view the document from the beginning by clicking on the thumbnail image.

 Use the 'prev hit' and 'next hit' buttons above the image to browse to the next and previous hits within the document.